whisthq/vm-scripts/README.md

 This repository contains the Fractal PowerShell and Bash scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
 The cloud scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be selected.

+## Windows DPI Scripts

+The DPI scripts, `dpi96.ps1` and `dpi144.ps1`, get run by calling `run-dpi.ps1` by the webserver, along with the argument `96` or `144` depending on the respective DPI to set.
+All they perform is changing the DPI of the windows VM they are run on.

 ## Cloud Setup Scripts

 The general cloud scripts, `cloud.ps1` and `cloud.sh`, always gets installed and sets up the cloud computer for optimal general usage with Fractal.
 The following tasks are performed by the general scripts: